IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Combinators accept either inline Node functions or functions (aka actions) by name.
 For the latter, you can either use functions' fully qualified or short names.

-One of the easiest to understand and out-of-the-box available Composition methods is the `if`:
+One of the easiest to understand and out-of-the-box available composition methods is the `if`:
 `composer.if(condition, consequent, alternate)` runs either the `consequent` task if the condition evaluates to true or the `alternate` task if not.
 The `condition`, `consequent`, and `alternate` tasks are all invoked on the input parameter object for the composition.
 The output parameter object of the condition task is discarded.

-Let's first define the Composition (and store it in a file named `demo_if.js`):
+Let's first define the composition (and store it in a file named `demo_if.js`):

 ```javascript
 composer.if('condition', /* then */ 'success', /* else */ 'failure')
 ```

-This Composition defines that if the function `condition` evaluates to `true` the function `success` is being executed and the function `failure` otherwise.
+This composition defines that if the function `condition` evaluates to `true` the function `success` is being executed and the function `failure` otherwise.

 Now, let's define the three aforementioned functions.